OutSystems/docs-product/src/extensibility-and-integration/integration-studio/extension-life-cycle/extension-update-source-code.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
+summary: The article explains how to synchronize .NET IDE source code with extension definitions in Integration Studio, including generating templates, updating implementation files, and merging method signatures
 ---
 # Update the Extension Source Code

 The Update Source Code operation synchronizes the source code you added in the .NET IDE with the definition of the extension elements.
 This operation involves the following steps: